 Talk to a physician about the benefits of a humidifier in your loved one’s particular circumstances, and which type is recommended.

 JFS Care is here to help individuals with chronic health issues like COPD, or just the challenges inherent in normal aging, through a wide range of home care services .
-Call us at (213) 383-2273 to learn more about our home care in Santa Monica and other surrounding areas.
+Call us at (213) 383-2273 to learn more about our senior care in Burbank and other surrounding areas.
 For more information on all of the areas we serve in California, please visit our Service Area page.